-16 Khru Somsri, in particular, I think was made to raise awareness and polemical issues in the society.
+15 Khru Somsri, in particular, I think was made to raise awareness and polemical issues in the society.
 Or to put in Hamilton's (1993:91) terms "the 'marginal' [is put] into the mainstream of [film] network".
 And, ironically, it is made concretized and visible by an elite filmmaker.
-Furthermore, Hamilton (1993:91) specifies that there was a direct political, social, and cultural people.
-Sungsri (2004:276) states that part of the emergence of the theme, which concerns socio-economic disparity, originated from Thais who had lived through the previous decade where arguably the global-driven market economy was put into full force.
-Sungsri's line of expression, Boonpeng could be said to represent "the 'new-generation' government official [as a] reflection of the ideals of young Thais in the 1970s, who became the middle class in the 1980s.
-The films reminded them of the Thai commitment to the poor".
-Boonpeng does not come from money and experiences the same loss of his loved one as a result of the political incident.
+Furthermore, Hamilton (1993:91) specifies that there was a direct political, social, and cultural intervention in the making of the films.
+As the discourse of development manifested its lack of care for the wellbeing of humanity, "the most popular films were of the nang chiwit or "drama," type, which appealed particularly to young women and focused on family, love and money, in the context of issues around tradition and modernity" in this period.

+his loved one as a result of the political incident.
 In this sense, Boonpeng, as a civil servant, participates and fights with the slum dwellers.

 Lawyer Thongdee also lends a hand to the locals and gets himself killed as a result.
 He and Boonpeng attempt to expose the surreptitious support that the state personnel lent to the land developing company prior to the company's plan to construct the department store in this slum community.
 Although the deaths show the powerlessness of those who are antagonistic to the state, Boonpeng manages to go to trial and attains the legal rights for the slum dwellers and their community.
 This shows that power in society is asymmetrical and functions in complex and multifarious ways.
 The point is the discursive participation within the discourse of kan phatthana and the neo-liberalist economic growth policy is heterogeneous.
 It is heavily hierarchized where the grassroots' participative force is rendered auxiliary and their struggle on-screen is made laudable by a bourgeois filmmaker no less.
 In this film, as a reflection of the society, power in the Thai context is never static.
-As Vichit-Vadakan

-(1997:431) states, "it is a complex admixture of a multiplicity of accesses to realize various goals".
+As Vichit-Vadakan (1997:431) states, "it is a complex admixture of a multiplicity of accesses to realize various goals".